carlonicolo/introsde-2015-assignment-1/README.md

 ```

-In the code is possible to see how the XPathExpression works and in the for loop how i used the requested methods getWeight(id) and getHeight(id) to retrieve the weight and height of a person given an id:
+In the code is possible to see how the XPathExpression works and in the for loop, how i used the **requested methods getWeight(id)** and **getHeight(id)** to retrieve the weight and height of a person given an id:

 ```java